jackiehjm/stx-docs/doc/source/developer_resources/stx_tsn_in_kata.rst

 <https://github.com/intel/iotg_tsn_ref_sw/tree/apollolake-i/sample-app-taprio>`_
 was used in the test.
-Minor changes were made on the code to format the output to adapt to the two tools (``nl-calc`` and ``nl-report``) provided by the project
+Minor changes were made on the code to format the output to adapt to the two tools (``nl-calc`` and ``nl-report``) provided by the
-`netlatency <https://github.com/kontron/netlatency>`_ to plot the result.
+`netlatency <https://github.com/kontron/netlatency>`_ project and plot the result.

 Three test cases were defined in the experiment.
-Among the three test cases, ``sample-app-taprio`` was running in the Kata container as the data sender and running on ``Node 2`` as the data receiver.
+For all three test cases, ``sample-app-taprio`` was running in the Kata Container as the data sender and running on ``Node 2`` as the data receiver.
 Common configurations for ``sample-app-taprio`` are listed here.

-.. csv-table:: Table 1: Common Configurations for sample-app-taprio
+.. csv-table:: Table 1: Configuration of sample-app-taprio
    :header: "Option", "Value"

    "Cycle Time", "2ms"